-Buildings Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a 2.4m hig h palisad e fence, for safety and security reasons.
+Buildings Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a 2.4m hig h palisad le fence, for safety and security reasons.
 Please refer to Appendix B for details.
-Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a palisad • and security reasons.
+Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YES NO The mast will be constructed on a cement plinth and be surrounded by a palisad and security reasons.
 Please refer to Appendix B for details.
 An existing access r thus no need to construct a new road.
-The site is located off R365 road. oad will I be used, Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A • Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: YES NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A Facilities associated with the release of emissions or pollution.
-YES NO Provide brief description below: 1120 110 N/A ı Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A •
+The site is located off R365 road.
+Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: ¥E\$ NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A Facilities associated with the release of emissions or pollution.
+Provide brief description below: YES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A